jgato/jgato/random_docs/rhacm_observability.md

 ![](assets/rhacm_observability_20240510112717083.png)

-The main component in the Cluster Monitoring is Prometheous.
-Prometheous will scrape metrics of any service (defined by ServiceMonitoring) that exports a `/metrics` interface returning a set of different metrics.
+The main component in the Cluster Monitoring is Prometheus.
+Prometheus will scrape metrics of any service (defined by ServiceMonitoring) that exports a `/metrics` interface returning a set of different metrics.
 It has it own time series database, but it is not intended to persist or to keep data for long period.
-ServiceMonitoring resources points Prometheous to where (And when) scrape metrics.
+ServiceMonitoring resources points Prometheus to where (And when) scrape metrics.

 But how to scale, query and persist all the data?
 Thanos is in charge of that.
-You can directly query Prometheous with PromQL, but remember Prometheous is not intended to persist data.
-Instead of that, Prometheous sends the data to a Thanos Querier, that centralizes the data from different Prometheous.
-We have the default Openshift Prometheous (scraping node-exporter, kubelet, etc), but we could have another Prometheous for user's workloads that will export their own metrics.
-The data is sent from Prometheous to Thanos using the Remote-Write protocol.
+You can directly query Prometheus with PromQL, but remember Prometheus is not intended to persist data.
+Instead of that, Prometheus sends the data to a Thanos Querier, that centralizes the data from different Prometheus.
+We have the default Openshift Prometheus (scraping node-exporter, kubelet, etc), but we could have another Prometheus for user's workloads that will export their own metrics.
+The data is sent from Prometheus to Thanos using the Remote-Write protocol.

-When we have enabled RHACM Multicluster Observability, now we not only have the local Prometheous, we will have the Cluster Monitoring Prometheous from other Openshift spoke clusters.
+When we have enabled RHACM Multicluster Observability, now we not only have the local Prometheus, we will have the Cluster Monitoring Prometheus from other Openshift spoke clusters.

 ![](assets/rhacm_observability_20240510113434516.png)

 RHACM Multicluster Observability provides (at Hub level ) a centralized Thanos Querier, and Thanos Receiver, that will collect all the metrics.

-Therefore, every Cluster Montoring (including the local one in the hub cluster) gathers metrics with their local Prometheous.
+Therefore, every Cluster Montoring (including the local one in the hub cluster) gathers metrics with their local Prometheus.
 Enabling Multicluster Observability will deploy a way of forwarding of metrics to the Hub central Observability components.
 Including the Hub Cluster Monitoring that will forward this metrics.

 Finally, the Hub Multicluster Observability provides its own Grafana instance to show all the metrics from all the cluster (including their local ones).